 Local textile designers were recruited to decorate the interior, using a printing technique for textiles that has been re-appropriated for an architectural setting.
 The design which is applied to the shop fronts is based on a faux stone finish employed in Georgian and Victorian architecture, which has been injected with a contemporary colour scheme to reflect Peckham’s diverse communities.

 The shop fronts are finished by a series of unique portraits drawn from members of the local community and Peckham Palm’s residents.
 Made using 3D scanning technology the bust reliefs sit aloft a series of unique pilasters, developed with hairdressers from Blenheim Grove using rope as a base material, which was then used to create different platting techniques, engraining their skills and personality in the buildings architecture.

-From the start, the driving ethos at the core of the project has been to put the afro hair and beauty salons, and the women who run and work in them, at the heart of decisions made about the development and operation of The Palms.
+From the start, the driving ethos at the core of the project has been to ensure the longevity of afro hair and beauty salons in Peckham, and ensure that Black business women are at the heart of decisions made about the development and operation of The Palms.